-A district with an abundance of natural beauty, mainly tea plantations and deep forests teeming with wildlife, is situated in the foothills of lower Himalayas in North Bengal bordering with Bangladesh, Bhutan and North Eastern States of India.
+A district with an abundance of natural beauty, mainly tea plantations and deep forests teeming with wildlife, is situated in the foothills of the lower Himalayas in North Bengal bordering Bangladesh, Bhutan, and the North Eastern States of India.
 The larger part of the Dooars valley comes under the Jalpaiguri district of the state.
 Innumerable rivers and their tributaries enhance the scenic beauty of the place.
-The undulating slopes covered with lush green tea gardens and forests separated by meandering streams and small ethnic villages have brought Jalpaiguri into the list of the most favored tourist places in North Bengal.
+The undulating slopes covered with lush green tea gardens and forests separated by meandering streams and small ethnic villages have brought Jalpaiguri into the list of the most favoured tourist places in North Bengal.

 The main attraction in Jalpaiguri lay in a large number of important forests.
-Gorumara National Park, Chapramari Wild Life Sanctuary present rich biodiversity with some exquisite and rare species of floral and faunal life form.
+Gorumara National Park and Chapramari Wild Life Sanctuary present rich biodiversity with some exquisite and rare species of floral and faunal life forms.

 Jalpaiguri has a total area of 3386 sq km.
 Besides wildlife safari, Jalpaiguri has a good scope for tea tourism and ethnic tourism.
 A good place for peace, natural beauty, and religious harmony - Jalpaiguri is one of the most important tourist destinations in North East India.